 Once the ImsService has been defined correctly in AndroidManifest.xml, the platform must be configured to (securely) bind to the ImsService when appropriate.
 There are two types of ImsServices that the framework binds to:

-Both of these ImsService implementations are required to be System applications, or to reside in the /system/priv-app/ folder to grant the appropriate user-granted permissions (namely phone, microphone, location, camera, and contacts permissions).
-By verifying whether the package name of the IMS implementation matches the CarrierConfig or device overlay values defined above, only trusted applications are bound.
+Android does not support apps with third-party downloadable ImsService implementations, so any ImsService implementations defined here are required to be System applications and must reside in the /system/priv-app/ or /product/priv-app/ folder to grant the appropriate permissions (namely phone, microphone, location, camera, and contacts permissions).
+By verifying whether the package name of the IMS implementation matches the CarrierConfig or device overlay values defined above, only trusted, pre-installed applications are bound.

-The ImsService allows the IMS features that it supports (MMTEL and RCS) to be
+The ImsService also allows the IMS features that it supports (MMTEL and RCS) to

 ImsService#onUpdateSupportedImsFeatures method.
 This triggers the framework to